-LRE CEO will designate a Compliance Officer (CO), who will be given sufficient authority to oversee and monitor the Compliance Plan, including but not limited to the following:
+The LRE CEO will designate a Chief Compliance Officer (CCO), who will be given sufficient authority to oversee and monitor the Corporate Compliance Plan, including but not limited to the following:

-- Recommending revisions/updates to the Compliance Plan, policies, and procedures to reflect organizational, regulatory, contractual and statutory changes. - Reporting on a regular basis the status of the implementation of the Compliance Plan and related compliance activities. - Assuring and/or coordinating compliance training and education efforts for LRE personnel, Member CMSHPs and contracted and subcontracted providers. - Assuring continuing analysis, technical expertise and knowledge transmission of corporate compliance requirements and prepaid health plan performance in keeping with evolving federal requirements and MDHHS contractual obligations and standards. - Coordinating and oversight of audits and monitoring activities - Performing or causing to be performed risk assessments, verification audits, and on-site monitoring consistent with the approved annual PIHP compliance work plan(s) intended to reduce the risk of criminal conduct at LRE, Member CMSHPs, contracted and subcontracted providers. - Ensure coordinating efforts with human resources, Provider Network Manager and other relevant departments regarding employee certifications/licensures, background checks, sanctions screenings, and privileging and credentialing. - Developing and modifying policy and programs that encourage the reporting of suspected fraud and other potential problems without fear of retaliation. - Independently investigating and acting on matters related to compliance. - Drafting and maintaining LRE Board and executive reports including annual Compliance Program Evaluation.
+- Recommend revisions/updates to the Compliance Plan, policies, and procedures to reflect organizational, regulatory, contractual, and statutory changes. - Report on a regular basis the status of the implementation of the Compliance Plan and related compliance activities. - Assure and/or coordinating compliance training and education efforts for LRE personnel, Member CMSHPs and contracted and subcontracted providers. - Assure continuing analysis, technical expertise and knowledge transmission of corporate compliance requirements and prepaid health plan performance in keeping with evolving federal requirements and MDHHS contractual obligations and standards. - Coordinate and oversee audits and monitoring activities. - Perform or cause to be performed risk assessments, verification audits, and on-site monitoring consistent with the approved annual PIHP compliance work plan(s) intended to reduce the risk of criminal conduct at LRE, Member CMSHPs, contracted and subcontracted providers. - Ensure coordinating efforts with human resources, Provider Network Manager, and other relevant departments regarding employee certifications/licensures, background checks, sanctions screenings, and privileging and credentialing. - Develop and modify policy and programs that encourage the reporting of suspected fraud and other potential problems without fear of retaliation. - Independently investigate and act on matters related to compliance. - Draft and maintain LRE Board and executive reports including annual Compliance Program Evaluation.

-The authority given the CO will include the ability to review all LRE, Member CMSHP, contracted and subcontracted provider Medicaid and Healthy Michigan documents and other information relevant to compliance activities, including, but not limited to, consumer records, billing records, employee records and contracts and obligations of LRE consistent with Section XVIII of the Medicaid Subcontracting Agreement.
+The authority given the CCO will include the ability to review all LRE, Member CMSHP, contracted and subcontracted provider Medicaid and Healthy Michigan documents and other information relevant to compliance activities, including, but not limited to, consumer records, billing records, employee records and contracts and obligations of LRE consistent with Section XVIII of the Medicaid Subcontracting Agreement.

-LRE maintains and charters a Compliance Oversight Committee that oversees the implementation and operation of the LRE Compliance Program.
-The Compliance Oversight Committee reviews reports and recommendations made by the LRE CO regarding compliance activities.
+LRE maintains and charters a Compliance Oversight Committee (COC) that oversees the implementation and operation of the LRE Compliance Program.
+The COC reviews reports and recommendations made by the LRE CO regarding compliance activities.
 This includes data regarding compliance generated through audits, monitoring, and individual reporting.
-Based on these reports, the Compliance Officer will make recommendations to the Executive Leadership regarding the efficiency of the LRE Compliance Plan and program.
+Based on these reports, the CCO will make recommendations to the Executive Leadership regarding the efficiency of the LRE Compliance Plan and program.